deva5610/IMDBList2PlexCollection/README.md

 you'll also need to edit the _**apikey=**_ variable located under the [tmdb] header.

 # Usage
-If not using a standalone binary you need to install dependencies.
+If you are not using a standalone binary you'll need to install dependencies.
 Use pip to install the few listed requirements.

-pip install -r requirements.txt
+pip install -r requirements.txt **_OR_** "pip install lxml" "pip install plexapi" "pip install requests" in turn.

 Run the script with "python imdb2collection.py" and follow the instructions.
 You'll want two things.
 A URL to the IMDB list you want to match (eg - https://www.imdb.com/list/ls064646512/) and to decide what you want the matching movies to be tagged as
 (eg - Pixar, Pixar Movies, Pixar Animations, etc - all 3 are valid entries when asked).